tonethar/IGME-230-Fall-2019/weekly/week-05A-notes.md

 # Week 5A - CSS Wrapup

 ## Topics
+- *LWD* Chapter 13 - *Colors & Backgrounds*
+  - CSS color names
+  - RGB and HSL color values
+  - Foreground and background colors
+  - Tiling background images
+  - More selectors and external style sheets
+- And
   - Navigation
   - HTML lists
   - More CSS layout
   - Font embedding
   - CSS Animations
   - Standards

 ## Web Fonts
 - What is the difference between serif and sans-serif fonts?